The Curse of Dimensionality is an experimental action roguelike where you decide the setting.

 You can turn any idea into a gameplay scenario as long as it’s not too vague or offensive, here are some example of the kind of dimensions you can generate:

-• events: French Revolution, World War II, 2024 Paris Olympics, etc.
+• Events: French Revolution, World War II, 2024 Paris Olympics, etc.

-• settings: Call of Cthulhu, Bram Stoker's Dracula, Alice in Wonderland, etc.
+• Settings: Call of Cthulhu, Bram Stoker's Dracula, Alice in Wonderland, etc.

 Privacy